Jovic needs time at Real Madrid - Salgado | Goal.com

 Salgado, who won four La Liga titles and two Champions League trophies during his time at the Santiago Bernabeu, believes Jovic can shine at the club if given time.

 "He's a young player.
-If Real Madrid signed him, is due to something.
+If Real Madrid signed him, it's due to something.
 He has been a great player Eintracht Frankfurt, lot of goals, great attacking quality," Salgado told Omnisport.

 "It is known that Real Madrid needed a 'nine', a striker.
 Benzema is a different 'nine', a player that collects, combines over finishing.

-"Jovic must still learn, it's a young player and Real Madrid it's a team with a lot of pressure.
+"Jovic must still learn, he's a young player and Real Madrid is a team with a lot of pressure.
 He needs time.
 He has that time, we know he's a great striker."

 Jovic, who was not called up by Serbia during the international break, and La Liga leaders Madrid are back in action away to Mallorca on Saturday.